HireDale/daleydose/about-custom-themes.md

 # **CUSTOM APPLICATION THEMES**
 ---
 Who says medical software has to be boring?
-Soon you’ll be able to pick your favorite Daley Dose theme or wallpaper — whether it’s soothing teal for calm consultations or neon pink for that extra “vital sign alert” flair.
-Finally, your desktop can look as healthy as your patients… or at least as lively as your coffee‑fueled late‑night charting sessions.

-Featured themes include Fallout Wasteland, Dr. Mario, and Pharmacy Simulator.
+Soon, you will be able to pick a Daley Dose custom theme!
+Featured themes include Dark Mode, Dr. Mario, and Pharmacy Simulator.

-We are especially proud of the **Resident Evil** theme — complete with health status indicator and an animated 2D patient avatar (AI-generated and _tastefully_ done to preserve anonymity while maintaining a professional, immersive, yet fun aesthetic).
-The health indicator dynamically shifts to reflect the patient’s current condition, giving you a clear, at‑a‑glance view of their status as recorded within the past hour.
+We are especially proud of the **Resident Evil** theme — complete with health status indicator and an accurate animated 2D avatar of the patient (AI-generated and _tastefully_ done, mind you).
+The health indicator dynamically shifts to reflect the patient’s current condition based on their existing digital hospital records within the past hour.

 This genuinely puts the FUN in functionality — finally!